tfpf/hash-drbg/README.md

   doi:10.6028/NIST.FIPS.180-4.

 # Hash Deterministic Random Bit Generator (HDRBG): Cryptographically Secure Pseudorandom Number Generator
-This package provides a cryptographically secure pseudorandom number generator for C and C++.
+This package provides a cryptographically secure pseudorandom number generator for C, C++ and Python.
 It is mostly compliant with the specification given in NIST SP 800-90A.

 See [`doc`](doc) for the documentation of this package. [`examples`](examples) contains usage examples.
 For performance analysis, go to [`benchmarks`](benchmarks).